qbleuse/AWS-SAMUEL/README.md

 ## License

-AWS-SAMUEL is licensed under the MIT License, see LICENSE.txt for more information.
+AWS-SAMUEL is licensed under the MIT License, see [LICENSE](LICENSE) for more information.

 Long story short, do as you want.